Destructible Projectile S

 - In Viewtiful Joe, the player can punch or kick bullets and missiles back at targets while using slow motion, and can shoot them while in the Six Machine.
 This is crucial for defeating several bosses, including the Helicopter, Harrier Jet and both tanks.

 - A standard part of gameplay in the Touhou fighting side-games.
 An important part of play skill is knowing which bullets are "tough" enough to cancel which ones.

 - Energy projectiles usually cancel each other out in the StreetFighter-games.
 Rose is special in that she can reflect energy projectiles back at her opponent or even absorbe them to charge her special meter and make her next projectile deal more damage.

 First Person Shooter

 - The Redeemer in Unreal Tournament, UT2004 and UT3, can be shot down with a well-placed shot, as well as the AVRiL missiles in 2004 and III.

-- In Team Fortress 2, the Pyro's flamethrower's alternate fire shoots out a gust of air that can deflect a soldier's fired rocket, bouncing it right back where it came from.
+- In Team Fortress 2, the Pyro's flamethrower's alternate fire shoots out a gust of air that can deflect any non-hitscan projectile, bouncing it right to wherever the Pyro's aiming at.
+Among the deflectables are rockets, grenades, stickybombs, cleavers, baseballs, jars of urine...
+Really, the only reason the kitchen sink isn't included is because no class has it as a weapon.